The new music sounds like the old music. And that’s a good thing.

 Present From The Past is a compilation of never-released music that Nuclear Valdez wrote and recorded in the late 80s/early 90s.

-Listening to the album time-traveled me back to 1989 when these four local boys, sons of Cuban and Dominican immigrants, landed a record deal with Epic, the label that counted among its artists the likes of Michael Jackson, Cheap Trick, and Sly & The Family Stone.
+Listening to the album teleported me back to 1989 when these four local boys, sons of Cuban and Dominican immigrants, landed a record deal with Epic, the label that counted among its artists the likes of Michael Jackson, Cheap Trick, and Sly & The Family Stone.
 That same year they released their debut album, I Am I. Their first cut “Summer” included a music video filmed in Miami that reached MTV daily-play honors for several months.
 It was that first cut, a political song about repression in Cuba, that established their identity.

-“If you were from Miami and born to Cuban parents, you were a Nuclear Valdez fan,” said a friend the other day as we chatted about the band.
+“If you were from Miami and born to Cuban parents, you were a Nuclear Valdez fan,” said a friend the other day when we chatted about the band.
 The Nukes embodied the angst, emotion, and political expression of the Cuban-American experience.

 Growing up Cuban-American, life inside the hyphen that separates the two nationalities wasn’t so level.
 Musical tastes varied.
 A lot of the music that I heard as a child was either Cuban or heavily tilted towards the island 90 miles off the coast of Florida.
 Celia Cruz, Willy Chirino, maybe a few tracks by Miami Sound Machine.
 It was the music of our grandparents and our parents.
 But I and others came of age in America, the birth place of rock & roll.
 The music in our hearts and minds was different, a product of our youth, our environment, our identity, our American identity.
 Nuclear Valdez was the first to fill the space inside the Cuban-American musical divide with their politically charged, soulful sound, channeling contemporaries like U2, The Fixx, and Midnight Oil.